carpentries/docs.carpentries.org/source/curriculum/curriculum_advisors.md

 ### GitHub Repositories

-These repositories serve as a public record of meeting notes and decisions made by each of the following Curriculum Advisory Committees (CACs).
+These repositories serve as a public record of meeting notes and decisions made by each of the following CACs.